isomerpages/moe-crescentgirlssch/_cradle/National Digital Explorer/Digital Explorer (Learn).md

 Through participation in NDE, students will be equipped with essential skills and knowledge to use office productivity tools effectively.
 The self-directed/self-initiated aspect of the programme empowers students to build on their knowledge progressively at their own pace.
 In addition to this, the programme develops future-ready learners and gives students the opportunity to apply what they have learnt and connect with students beyond their community when they participate in national and regional competitions.

 **2\.
 Is there any registration fee or other cost to participate in the program?**<br>
-There is a registration fee **$10** for Digital Explorer - Learn program.
+There is a registration fee **$10** (before GST) for Digital Explorer - Learn program.
 Students will need to have an internet-enabled device to access the e-Learning portal and resources.

 **3\.
 What if students do not complete the entire programme?** <br>
 For the Digital Explorer - Learn programme, students will need to complete all lessons in the programme in order to be awarded the e-Certification of completion.